Serviceware/terraform-provider-vaultkeycloak/docs/resources/vaultkeycloak_secret_backend_per_realm_config.md

 - `server_url` - (Required) The server url to the keycloak server.
 For older keycloaks this means the server url usually ends with `/auth`
 - `realm` - (Required) The realm from which the secrets should be read
 - `path` - (Required) The path under which the engine is registered
+- `ignore_connectivity_check` - (Optional) If set to true, the plugin will not check the connectivity to the keycloak server.
+This is useful if you want to use the plugin in a vault cluster that is not able to reach the keycloak server.
+Defaults to false.

 ## Attributes Reference